Head & Senior Consultant

 Surgery and Surgical Oncology, SGH & NCCS

-Professor Goh is presently Head of the Department of Hepatopancreatobiliary and Transplant Surgery at Singapore General Hospital and the National Cancer Centre Singapore.
-He is also the Director of Singhealth Liver Transplant Service, and Surgical Director of the National Liver Transplant Program, Ministry of Health Singapore.
-He is a highly-experienced and high-volume subspecialty HPB/ transplant surgeon whose clinical practice focuses on the management of complex benign and malignant (cancers) conditions affecting the liver, pancreas, biliary tract and gallbladder.
+Professor Goh is presently Head of the Department of Hepatopancreatobiliary and Transplant Surgery at Singapore General Hospital and the National Cancer Centre Singapore and Head of the Singhealth-Duke NUS Transplant Center which manages the 12 specialized transplant programs in the Singhealth cluster.
+He is also Director of the Singhealth Liver Transplant Program, and Surgical Director of the National Liver Transplant Program, National Organ Transplant Unit, Ministry of Health Singapore.

-As of 2025, he has performed well over 2,000 major subspecialty HPB/ transplant surgeries (>1,200 liver, >700 pancreas/ biliary, >500 recipient/ donor transplant surgeries) after completing surgical training and becoming a Singapore board-certified specialist surgeon.
+As of 2025, he has performed well over 2,000 major subspecialty HPB/ transplant surgeries (>1,200 liver, >700 pancreas/ biliary, >500 recipient/ donor transplant surgeries) after completing surgical training and becoming a Singapore board-certified specialist surgeon in 2007.
 He is the only surgeon in Singapore certified by both the American Society of Transplant Surgeons (ASTS) and Ministry of Health in abdominal(liver/kidney/pancreas) transplantation and is the current surgical director of the National Liver Transplant Program, National Organ Transplant Unit, Ministry of Health, Singapore.
 He had previously worked as a surgical fellow for 2 years at the world-renowned Mayo Clinic Rochester performing numerous complex surgical procedures.
-He is well-recognized as an international thought leader due to his vast clinical experience and extensive research work in the field.
-Dr Goh has received several awards and has been an invited member to numerous international expert consensus panels.

 Dr Goh frequently uses transplant oncology techniques to perform complex multi-organ resections with major vascular reconstructions for borderline-resectable cancers which may be considered inoperable by other surgeons.
 He is also experienced in treating rare conditions such as polycystic liver disease, giant malignant and benign tumors, choledochal cyst, gastrointestinal stromal tumours (GIST), neuroendocrine (carcinoid) tumours and pancreatic cystic tumours such as intraductal papillary mucinous neoplasms (IPMN), frequently using minimally-invasive surgical techniques.
 He is also the Principal Investigator of the first regional clinical trial on the application of Histotripsy for liver cancers (HALT).